 Studies have also found that the benefits of Omega-3 fatty acids on the reduction of cholesterol are dose-dependent.
 It is very difficult to meet this essential nutrient’s dietary requirement through the food we eat as that would mean impractically large portions of seeds, fish, and nuts daily.
 That is why experts suggest the intake of Omega-3 supplements to ensure our bodies get their required amount daily.

-However, despite Omega 3 fatty acids’ ability to reduce cholesterol, one must be careful while consuming them.
+However, despite TrueBasics Omega fatty acids’ ability to reduce cholesterol, one must be careful while consuming them.
 Especially people on blood-thinning medication must consult their doctor before starting this supplementation.